kelloggm/cs-490-website/ip0.md

 document.
 Based on past experiences, we project that this assignment could take you up to 14 hours (depending on your prior preparation).
-We encourage you to start early so that you can post questions on Piazza, make the most use of our TAs' tutorials, and attend office hours as necessary in order to ensure that you can reach Satisfactory marks across the board.
+We encourage you to start early so that you can post questions on Piazza and attend office hours as necessary in order to ensure that you can reach Satisfactory marks across the board.

 **This is an individual assignment.**

 Please post any questions about this assignment on Piazza.
-We have many sections of this class, and we want to make sure that we respond to your questions the same way, regardless of which section you are in.

 ## Problem Statement